 Dr. Mike Dittman oversees a disciple making network of missional communities in his church and community.
 He is also Director of National Ministries for the Church of the United Brethren in Christ and former department chair for Philadelphia Biblical University.

 Along with his wife Pam, he co-directs a ministry to christian leaders called Haven For The Heart.
-Mike will be assisted in mentoring this track by Professor Robb Palmer.
+Mike will be assisted in mentoring this track by Professor Tony Blair.
 Read more.

 Do you have any questions for the track mentor?
 Click here to email Mike Dittman.